spaceC00kie/keep-my-plants-alive/README.md

 1. Clone or Download the Repository: Use the "git clone" command or download the zip file of this repository to your local system.
 2. Install Dependencies: Navigate to the project directory and run "npm install" to install all the necessary dependencies mentioned in the package.json file.
 3. Set Up the Hardware: Connect the moisture sensors to your Raspberry Pi.
 Make sure the connections are secure and correct.
-4. Run the Application: Start the Express API and the React app.
-You can do this by running "npm start" in the respective directories of the Express API and the React app.
+4. Run the Express API: Start the Express API by navigating to its directory and running npm start.
+If the server started successfully, you should see a confirmation message in the console.
+5. Run the React App: Start the React app by navigating to its directory and running npm start.
+The app should open in your default web browser.
+6. Use the App: Click the "Check again" button in the app to fetch the latest sensor data.
+The gauges should update to reflect the current moisture levels.

 ## Troubleshooting

 If you run into any issues while using Keep My Plants Alive, consider the following solutions:

-- Check the Sensor Connections: Ensure that the moisture sensors are correctly and securely connected to the Raspberry Pi.
+- Check the Sensor Connections: Ensure that the moisture sensors are correctly and securely connected to the Raspberry Pi GPIO pins 2 and 23.
+If the sensors are not connected properly, the API will not be able to read accurate data.
-- Verify the API and App Status: Ensure that both the Express API and the React app are running without errors.
+- Verify the API Status: Make sure the Express API is running without errors.
+You can check this by looking at the console output.
+If the server started successfully, you should see a confirmation message.
+If you don't see this message or if you see any error messages, there may be an issue with the server.
-- Recalibrate the Sensors: If the gauges are not showing accurate readings, you may need to recalibrate the sensors.
+- Recalibrate the Sensors: If the gauges in the React app are not showing accurate readings, the sensors may need to be recalibrated.
+Check the documentation for your specific sensors to see how to do this.
+- Check the Sensor State: If the gauges in the React app are always showing that the soil is dry, even when it's wet, it could be because the readSync() method is returning 1 when the sensor is wet and 0 when it's dry, which is the opposite of what the API expects.
+Try removing the ! operator in the /sensor endpoint to invert the values.

 ## Credits